-1. Working closely with their academic advisors, students should, as far as possible, complete these requirements within the first two years.
-If the requirements have not been completed by the end of sophomore year, students must enroll in at least one eligible course in each succeeding semester until they complete the requirements.
-2. Each of the six course credits used to complete the Arts and Humanities, Science and Mathematics, and Social Science distribution requirements must be from different subject areas.
-The subject area is denoted by the text code preceding the course number in the schedule of classes and on the transcript.
-3. Course credit used to fulfill distribution requirements in Arts and Humanities, Science and Mathematics, Social Science, and Power, Privilege and Diversity must be earned through courses offered at DePauw.
-Advanced placement and transfer credit do not apply to completing distribution requirements.
-4. Courses used to fulfill distribution requirements may not be taken on a Pass/Fail basis.
-5. No course may be used to satisfy more than one of a student's distribution requirements.
-6. Individual departments, programs, and the School of Music, with the guidance and approval of the Course and Calendar Oversight Committee, determine which of their courses meet distribution requirements.
+- 1. Working closely with their academic advisors, students should, as far as possible, complete these requirements within the first two years.
+If the requirements have not been completed by the end of sophomore year, students must enroll in at least one eligible course in each succeeding semester until they complete the requirements. - 2.
+Each of the six course credits used to complete the Arts and Humanities, Science and Mathematics, and Social Science distribution requirements must be from different subject areas.
+The subject area is denoted by the text code preceding the course number in the schedule of classes and on the transcript. - 3.
+For students who enter DePauw as first-time degree seeking students, course credit used to fulfill distribution requirements in Arts and Humanities, Science and Mathematics, Social Science, and Power, Privilege and Diversity must be earned through courses offered at DePauw.
+All levels of "Advanced" placement and transfer credit (dual enrollment credit) do not apply to completing distribution requirements.
+With approval of the Registrar and the chair of the relevant department, students who transfer to DePauw may count transfer courses toward distribution requirements in the areas of Arts and Humanities, Science and Mathematics, and Social Sciences.
+A maximum of four distribution requirement credits may be earned by transfer credit. - 4.
+Courses used to fulfill distribution requirements may not be taken on a Pass/Fail basis. - 5.
+No course may be used to satisfy more than one of a student's distribution requirements. - 6.
+Individual departments, programs, and the School of Music, with the guidance and approval of the Course and Calendar Oversight Committee, determine which of their courses meet distribution requirements.